 Much like a lot of the preparation, the integration following the experience is crucial, but with plant medicine ceremonies, this responsibility falls on you.
 Unfortunately, this is where plant medicine retreats tend to fall short.

 There will certainly be teachings and insights that arise as a result of the medicine, and the weeks following the process are an important time to incorporate these into daily life.
 They’ll likely be related to your intention and might involve things like changes to diet, sleep, substance consumption, and new practices like journaling or meditation.

 These changes can make you feel like you’re going crazy if you don’t have the support you need.
 That’s why we absolutely recommend doing integration work with the help of a psychedelic integration specialist—it’s simply too difficult for most people to do on their own.

-Schedule a free discovery call to learn more about how we can help you integrate your plant medicine experience to make lasting change in your life.
+Schedule a discovery call to learn more about how we can help you integrate your plant medicine experience to make lasting change in your life.

 Solo Intentional Psychedelic Trip

 So, you’ve decided to have a psychedelic experience to fulfill an intentional purpose, great!
 You’re well on your way.
 You likely have a challenge that you want to address, emotions that you want to work through, habits you want to break, or a level of consciousness or self-growth that you want to attain.

 Or, you simply trust the psychedelic medicine to provide you with whatever you need (this can be an intention, too!).
 Unlike a recreational trip, an intentional one will incorporate both preparation and integration, and will not just be the experience itself.